Mike Ayres – Senior Manager

-Cyber liability insurance is the new kid on the block, there are plenty of reasons to have cover in place, but what are the risks and what solutions are there?
+Cyber liability insurance has gone from being the new kid on the block to an essential part of a company’s protection over the past few years.
+There are plenty of reasons to have cover in place, but what are the risks and what solutions are there?

 Cyber attacks – the risks posed by cyber fraudsters

-Our businesses systems and processes were originally designed to allow us to complete our jobs efficiently, however this has lead to them becoming predictable and as a result easier to breach.
+Our businesses systems and processes were originally designed to allow us to complete our jobs efficiently, however this has led to them becoming predictable and as a result easier to breach.

 Cyber attack prevention